raphCode/master-thesis-muzero/theory.typ

 The parameters of the three !nns are updated jointly via backpropagation on the total loss
 $ell$, in an end-to-end manner.
+Performing backpropagation repeatedly through the same !net (#dyn<no-join>) is also known as backpropagation through time.

 ===== !Envs with Intermediate !Rs